How to become a Range Officer

 - Why do you want to become a Range Officer?

-- Endorsement from branch or sub-club
+- Endorsement from a branch or sub-club.

 These questions will allow SSAA Victoria to ascertain what experience an individual has had on and around a range and with firearms.
 The Branch or Sub-club endorsement is a mandatory requirement.
-Those who have only recently acquired a firearms licence or have no intention to assisting Branches or Sub-clubs may not be viewed favourably unless there are exceptional circumstances.
+Those who have only recently acquired a firearms licence or have no intention to assist Branches or Sub-clubs may not be viewed favourably unless there are exceptional circumstances.

-Following the course, newly qualified Range Officers need to be inducted onto the range they will be servicing.
-This induction should include understanding the range rules (orders), range certification and local limitations/restrictions of the range(s).
-It is recommended that new Range Officers work with an experience Range Officer to build confidence and understanding of any unique natures of their local range.
+- Following the course, the competent Range Officers need to be inducted into the range they will be servicing and complete at least six practice shoots under the supervision of an experienced Range Officer to build confidence and understanding of any unique natures of their local range.
+This induction should include understanding the range rules (orders), range certification, and local limitations/restrictions of the range(s).